wintercms/docs/setup/installation.md

 ## Post-installation steps

-There are some things you may need to set up after the installation is complete.
+Once your Winter CMS installation is complete, there are a couple of post-installation steps that we recommend that you review before proceeding.

 ### Delete installation files

-If you have used the [Wizard installer](#wizard-installation), for security reasons you should verify the installation files have been deleted.
-The Winter installer attempts to cleanup after itself, but you should always verify that they have been successfullly removed:
+If you have used the [Web-based installation](#web-based-installation) method, you should verify that the installation files have been deleted.
+The installer will attempt to cleanup after itself, but in rare circumstances, it may be unable to do so.

+Please ensure that the following directory and files have been removed:

 ```treeview
 MyWinterFolder/